google-ai-edge/mediapipe/mediapipe/pose_tracking_dll/README.md

 Currently, the following features are supported:
 - Segmenting the person(s) of interest
 - Segmenting the skeleton(s)
-- Accessing the 3D coordinates of each node of the skeleton by name (using enum)
+- Accessing the 3D coordinates of each node of the skeleton

 ## Prerequisites
 Follow the guidelines on the official Mediapipe website: https://google.github.io/mediapipe/getting_started/install.html#installing-on-windows